tshi13/Do-It/README.md

 - [x] DoIt Login
 - [x] Move display of personal tasks to profile page
 - [X] Seperate Backend into different files

+### Iteration 5

+- [x] As a user, I want a better looking landing page, with same sized buttons, doit logo
+- [x] As a user, I want better looking task cards UI
+- [x] As a user, I want to see a doit logo
+- [x] As a user, I want a better looking create group UI
+- [x] As a user, I want a group of useful buttons on home page
+- [x] As a user, I want the UI to be user-friendly and easily navigable in the program
+- [x] As a user, I want a pie chart to show private task progress
+- [x] As a user, I want a slideshow with data for my groups

 Please see the [Team DoIt Project Backlog](https://github.com/orgs/jhu-oose-f22/projects/8/views/1) for a full list of user stories for current and upcoming iterations.